openstack-archive/tripleo-docs/deploy-guide/source/features/cephadm.rst

 - The storage networks and firewall rules will be appropriately configured on the new CephStorage nodes
 - The ceph-admin user will be created on the new CephStorage nodes
-- The ceph-admin user's SSH keys will be distributed to the new CephStorage nodes so that cephadm can use SSH to add extra nodes
+- The ceph-admin user's public SSH key will be distributed to the new CephStorage nodes so that cephadm can use SSH to add extra nodes
+- If a new host with the Ceph Mon or Ceph Mgr service is being added, then the private SSH key will also be added to that node.
 - An updated Ceph spec will be generated and installed on the bootstrap node, i.e. /home/ceph-admin/specs/ceph_spec.yaml on the bootstrap node will contain new entries for the new CephStorage